samyak3009/ExamPortal/README.md

 2. Run the environment (`.\env\Scripts\activate`) command to run env for window.
 3. In this environment all the dependencies are fulfilled which are mentioned in the requirement.txt file.
 4. Python should be installed in the system globally python version – 3.9.0
-5. The Database used here is the remote MySQL database so their no need to install the database.
+5. The Database used here is the remote MySQL database so their is no need to install the database.
-6. If wants to create a local database then install the MySQL database or install Xampp for windows then connect it to backend app by  simply editing the `backend/setting.py` file and after `run python manage.py makemigrations` & `python manage.py migrate`, note that if you are not using local database them no need to run these commands.
+6. If you wants to create your own local database then install the MySQL database or install Xampp for windows then connect it to backend app by  simply editing the `backend/setting.py` file and after run `python manage.py makemigrations` & `python manage.py migrate`, note that if you are not using local database them no need to run these commands then skip this step.
 7. Run `python manage.py runserver 8000`.
 8. The server will get started and gives you the address (e.g: http://127.0.0.1:8000).
 You can simply update it on frontend `src/app/components/services/BaseUrl.js` file if you want to connect it to local server.
 9. Again, go the frontend directory and `again Run gulp serve`.